Quick answer

 Both have active communities and robust support systems, but Jitterbit’s focus on simplicity often appeals to smaller teams with limited resources.

-Why Choose Boomi?
+Why choose Boomi?

 Boomi can be an option for you if you have a large number of different legacy and cloud-based systems you need to integrate through an ESB-type set-up.
 While it lacks low-code or testing functionality found in other iPaaS solutions, it has a large library of pre-built connectors.